marcoscao/ak-cpp/README.md

 # ak-cpp

-Note: The whole project and documentation is under development / design so by now only the following is working:

-** Only tested in 'linux' based environments ( Apple OSX 'El Capitan' with ports usage and Windows 7 'Cygwin' ) ** Compilers tested: clang, gcc
-** C++11/14 support
+NOTE:
+Although the project code begins to be stable is still in its first stage.
+Worst for this documentation file which is a huge draft

 1. Intro
-2. Requirements
+2. Features
-3. Build
+3. Requirements
+4. Install
+5. TODO

+Appendix A: Running Tests

 ## 1. Intro

-This is the ak suite in c++ version
+This is the ak tools suite version based in C++11/14

 * ak_generate

 * ak_query

 * ak_sync

+## 2. Features

-## 2. Requirements
+## 3. Requirements

+** Only tested in 'linux' based environments ( Apple OSX 'El Capitan' with ports usage and Windows 7 'Cygwin' ) ** Compilers tested: clang, gcc
+** C++11/14 support

 * boost libraries